porttack/porttack.com/resume.md

 ## Professional Objective

-Interested in parttime work starting summer 2024.
 Individual contributor and/or technical leadership position in a dynamic and creative environment.
+Part-time work only.

 ## Summary